microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaGroup.md

 ```

 ## DESCRIPTION
 The `New-EntraBetaGroup` cmdlet creates a group in Microsoft Entra ID.
+Specify the `DisplayName`, `SecurityEnabled`, `MailEnabled`, and `MailNickName` parameters to create a group.

 ## EXAMPLES